 This policy will be reviewed annually to coordinate its provisions with changes in the programs and information needs of the college and to align it with the division and department unit planning process (last revision: February 2018).

 The libraries’ collections provide for the free exchange of ideas in accordance with the Library Bill of Rights as adopted by the American Library Association.
 No materials will be excluded on the basis of the author’s use of language or manner of dealing with racial, religious, political, sexual, social, economic, scientific, or moral issues, or because of the author’s race, religion, or sexual orientation.
 Items that may be controversial to some patrons may be selected if their content fits into the collection parameters and contributes to the range of viewpoints and the effectiveness of the collection as a whole.

 The libraries work to select, acquire, organize and provide managed access to information resources in a variety of formats to directly support and improve student learning and student success.
 Effective collection development:

-- Supports and compliments classroom instruction and the curricular goals of the college;
+- Supports and complements classroom instruction and the curricular goals of the college